rebornrulz/rulz-ai/README.md

 - `project_url` (line 53): Use the `Project URL` value from above
 - `service_role_key` (line 54): Use the `Service role key` value from above

-Now, open a terminal in the root directory of your local Chatbot UI repository.
+Now, open a terminal in the root directory of your local Rulz-AI repository.
 We will execute a few commands here.

 Login to Supabase by running: